scuzzilla/sysrepo-netopeer2/demo/README.md

          print(module.name())
 ```
 - Integrate sysrepo with NetLabs to be able to interact with the network devices
-- Efficently integrate sysrepo within the existing telemetry's architecture to acheive the so called closed-loop automation
+- Efficiently integrate sysrepo within the existing telemetry architecture to achieve the so called closed-loop automation

 ---